peteasa/parallella/README.md

-# parallella playground - parallella-oh branch
+# parallella playground - parallella-elink-redesign branch

 The aim is to create a one stop environment for parallella development